 “There’s a mongrel koi in there.
 It’s the most dangerous of all goldfish” ~ Deuce Bigalow

 I primarily work with the millefiori technique.
 Millefiori (Italian for “thousand flowers”), also known as caning, is an old glassworks technique arranging different colored glass rods to make an image, heated and stretched, then sliced for a repeatable pattern.
-Posted on my gallery is Jon Anderson’s demonstration video of this technique with fimo.
+The properties of polymer clay work well with this technique.
+Imagine oil painting in 3-D.

-Henry at Mongrel Koi
+Henry & Judy at The Mongrel Koi